Résumé

 English language studies, Liceo Cultural Británico, Buenos Aires.

-Sworn Translator / Scientific & Literary Translator of English Language, Universidad de Morón (2003–2008).
+Certified Translator / Scientific & Literary Translator of English Language, Universidad de Morón (2003–2008).
 Undergraduate thesis, “La ideología política y su manifiesto en la traducción” (“Political Ideology and Its Manifest on Translation”).
 Graduated with honors.
 Best average grades of my class.

 Experience